php-fig/fig-standards/proposed/package-oriented-autoloader.md

 This PSR is intended as an alternative to, not a replacement for, [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
 It removes some legacy compatibility features that were built into PSR-0, in particular the handling of underscores in class names, and it allows for classes to map to shallower directory structures.

-This PSR is intended as an alternative to, not a replacement for, [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
-It allows for classes to map to directory structures like the following:

 2. Definitions
 --------------